TODO ou CADA?

 Todo dia, eu estudo português.
 (Every day, I study Portuguese.)

-When I say that “every day, I study Portuguese”, I mean that any day I study Portuguese.
+When I say that “todo dia, eu estudo português" (every day, I study Portuguese), I mean that any day I study Portuguese.
 I’m generalizing.
 Every day, I do this same thing.
 I study Portuguese every day.

-I can't say, “each day, I study Portuguese”.
+I can't say, “cada dia, eu estudo português" (each day, I study Portuguese).”
 This sentence, in Brazil, sounds a little strange.
-We wouldn’t use the word EACH in this context.
-If you want to say that you do the same thing every day, you should use the phrase "every day" or "every day".
+We wouldn’t use the word CADA (each) in this context.
+If you want to say that you do the same thing every day, you should use the phrase "todo dia" or "todos os dias" (both mean "every day").
 Let's look at another example:

 Eu estudo todos os dias e, cada dia, eu estudo um assunto diferente.
 (I study every day and, each day, I study a different topic.)

-When I say that "each day, I study a different topic", I’m indicating that one day is different from the other.
+When I say that "cada dia, eu estudo um assunto diferente" (each day, I study a different topic), I’m indicating that one day is different from the other.

-So, remember: if you want to say that you do something every day, any day, Monday to Sunday, you must use the phrase "todo dia" or "todos os dias", don’t say "each day".
-The same goes for talking about what you do every week, every month or every year.
+So, remember: if you want to say that you do something every day, any day, Monday to Sunday, you must use the phrase "todo dia" or "todos os dias."
+Don’t say "cada dia" (each day).
+The same goes for talking about what you do every week, every month, or every year.

 TODO = Every / All / Any